noorkarimmehedi/suprobhat/README.md

 ## 🌐 Deploy

-Host your own live version of Morphic with Vercel, Cloudflare Pages, or Docker.
+Host your own live version of Arc Lab with Vercel, Cloudflare Pages, or Docker.

 ### Vercel